-Motor vehicles privately owned and operated on the College campus by students, staff and faculty must be registered with the College.
-The Division for Student Affairs will issue a parking decal as evidence of campus registration.
+Motor vehicles privately owned and operated on the College campus by students, staff, and faculty must be registered with the College.
+The Division for Student Affairs issues parking decals as evidence of campus registration.
 All students must register their vehicles with the College.
 Failure to comply will result in a citation.

-Users of the college parking lots will be issued one (1) decal at no expense; however, there will be a \$5 charge for lost decals.
-Inform the Office for Student Affairs when a vehicle is sold and it will be removed from your account.
+Users of the College parking lots will be issued one (1) decal at no expense; however, there will be a \$5 charge for lost decals.
+Inform the Office for Student Affairs when a vehicle is added or replaced so your account record can be updated.